Skip to main content

 From drug development through agriculture and ship building, immersive, spatial and AI technologies are helping accelerate new discoveries and fundamentally changing the way companies are building, deploying, and marketing their products.
 This panel will explore how these technologies are used today, and the strategies teams are using to overcome the technological and institutional challenges that threaten adoption.
 The impact of technologies such as the next generation of wearable AR glasses, neurosymbolic AI, and the use of digital twins will be discussed.
 Attendees will leave with a clear understanding of how these technologies are changing development at Fortune 50 companies and how these lessons can be leveraged at their own organizations.

-• Adam Clinkenbeard, Thermo Fisher Scientific
+• Chris Binion, Director of Digital Innovation, Thermo Fisher Scientific

 Granby Ballrooms ABCD